peterzheng98/RCompiler-Spec/src/expressions/loop-expr.md

 A `while` loop expression allows repeating the evaluation of a block while a set of conditions remain true.

 r[expr.loop.while.syntax]
-The syntax of a `while` expression is a sequence of one or more condition operands separated by `&&`, followed by a [BlockExpression].
+The syntax of a `while` expression is a condition expression enclosed in parentheses, followed by a [BlockExpression].
+Within the parentheses, condition operands can be separated by `&&` to form chains.

 r[expr.loop.while.condition]
 Condition operands must be either an [Expression] with a [boolean type] or a conditional `let` match.